havenwood/hashy/README.md

 ## Credits

+- Dominic S.'s initial suggestion [on ruby-core](http://www.ruby-forum.com/topic/4410595#new).
-Thanks to Heftig for the refactor!
+- Thanks to Heftig for the refactor!